Peter Mayhew, Portrayed Chewbacca The Wookiee In 'Star Wars' Movies, Dies At 74

 Chewbacca, sometimes known as the walking carpet, could be dangerous if necessary — but often he was a lovable companion to the films' other characters.
 He was a favorite on the fan convention circuit, and Mayhew spent 30 years traveling the world to share the Star Wars magic.

 Mayhew used his fame in support of several nonprofit organizations dedicated to helping veterans and families and children in need.
-His Peter Mayhew Foundation was dedicated to "the alleviation of pain, disease and suffering," by supporting other charitable organizations.
+His Peter Mayhew Foundation was dedicated to "the alleviation of pain, disease and suffering" by supporting other charitable organizations.